 Can my child bring any electronic devices with them?

-No, we request that children don’t bring any electronic devices with them, including mobile phones, tablets or electronic games.
+We request that children don’t bring any electronic devices with them, including mobile phones, tablets or electronic games.
 This is a great opportunity for them to fully unplug from their screens and immerse themselves in the activities on camp, without distractions.
 We are also unable to store them safely on camp.

 What food options are available to children on your trips?